rm5565/Battleship/README.md

 ship or not.
 The defending player does not tell what ship was hit until it has sunk.
 Ships sink will all the cells containing it have been targetted.
 The attacking player keeps track of his attacks on a second matrix.
 This allows them to track where they have hits/misses and cells that have not yet been called.

 ![Full-screen-animated-run_Trim](https://user-images.githubusercontent.com/15236281/114796337-8edbb600-9d45-11eb-8fcd-f912261dfc7c.gif)

 ### This Project
-The project has a couple of central concepts
+The project has a couple of central concepts:

 1) The game is actually 2 games in one.
 Player 1 is playing his own game trying to guess the opponent ship's locations.
-Player 1 can decide his own strategy and all his actions are independent of the opposing player's actions during the game.
+Player 1 can decide his own attack strategy and all his actions are independent of the defending player's actions during the game.
+By placing all the player data into structures, it was only one line of additional code to run Player 2's attack on Player 1.
+		p1_wins = play_a_round(player_1, player_2, game, round);
+		p2_wins = play_a_round(player_2, player_1, game, round);

 2) When considering ways to implement automated strategies, it became clear that having a target queue was a common need.
 Strategy in a simple game like Battleship ends up being a list of next targets to attack.
 You code up the strategy, then when it has